Tuesday, October 8, 2024

 New Life

 I have a different situation from other Chinese friends who live in Chicago.
 My parents immigrated to United States when I was still studying in junior school and lived with my grandparents in Guangdong’s town.
 Many years later, I went for an internship, and I received a message about an embassy interview.
 I didn’t spend a lot of time on government papers.
 Every immigration’s process went well.
 I took my luggage on the plane for three days trip to United States.
 My parents were waiting for me at the airport.
 When I arrived at my new home, I slept the whole day.
 I was curious looking at everything surrounding me.
-During Covid 19, my parents were extremely nervous about my safety, and they didn’t allow me to go anywhere.
+During COVID-19, my parents were extremely nervous about my safety, so they didn’t allow me to go anywhere.
 I was pretty bored living in Chicago for half a year.
 The only one thing that I finished was getting a driver license.
 My mother felt I should study English in a college or find a work to support my daily.
 I disagreed with her opinion and argued with her, saying that I wanted to go back to China.
 I had been studying for many years until I graduated.
 My friends had been married in the year.
-You should know, I am not young.
+As you know, I am not young.
 However, my mother said, no one required you to do anything.
 You can stay here for a while.
 If you still want to come back to China, I won’t prevent your decisions.
 Even though I have been living in Chicago for three years, I still sometimes feel like a stranger and want to escape this city.

 Chicago has a slow rhythm of life, and this is my favorite part of this city.
 Growing up in Guangdong Chian made me prefer a slow and comfortable lifestyle rather than the fast-paced rhythms.
 My family members and friends also like to say, “Don’t worry and take it easy”, when they encounter some issues.
 I was surprised to discover that United States’ cost of materials is cheap.
 Even though I work a part time job in a restaurant, I earn enough to cover my daily expenses.
 Therefore, I don’t need to worry about my finances.
 My time schedule is relaxing.
 Allowing me to drink Cantonese morning tea and play mahjong after work or study.
 I Just try to keep myself free so I can slowly to pay off my car and house after my father paid them off.
 I can afford to buy what I want.
 I would enjoy this slow lifestyle.

-No comments:
+4 comments: